 Are you at risk of lung cancer?

-Lung cancer is the second-most common cancer in the United States for both men and women.
-In New Mexico, it leads to more deaths than any other cancer.
+Lung cancer is the leading cause of cancer death among both men and women in the United States.
 Fortunately, Artesia General Hospital offers screening facilities to detect this cancer at an early stage so it can be treated successfully.

 If you have the risk factors, careful and consistent screening every six to 12 months could save your life.
 By the time most lung cancer signs and symptoms become noticeable in your daily life, the cancer may be very advanced and make treatment more difficult.